mokpi/Object-detection-using-DJI-drones/README.md

-n android app for object detection using DJI Mobile SDK.
+An android app for object detection using DJI Mobile SDK.
 This app uses google maps to specify way-points that UAV will fly to.
 It takes pictures every 5 secs, and then send them to a PC to run YOLOv3 object detection algorithm.